Henry Doktorski: Life with the Hare Krishnas

 Doktorski began following the principles and practices of Gaudiya Vaishnavism as delineated by A. C. Bhaktivedanta Swami Prabhupada (1896–1977), the Indian guru and Founder-Acharya of the International Society for Krishna Consciousness (ISKCON).
-He accepted initiation on March 13, 1979 from Kirtanananda Swami Bhaktipada (1937–2011), the ISKCON guru and founder of New Vrindaban, and was awarded the Sanskrit name "Hrishikesh dasa" ("Servant of Krishna, who is master of the senses").
+He accepted initiation on March 13, 1979, from Kirtanananda Swami Bhaktipada (1937–2011), the ISKCON guru and founder of New Vrindaban, and was awarded the Sanskrit name "Hrishikesh dasa" ("Servant of Krishna, who is master of the senses").

 During his time in the New Vrindaban Community, Doktorski helped build Prabhupada's Palace of Gold and briefly taught at the gurukula (grade school).
 In 1985 he helped establish the first office for the publication and distribution for Bhaktipada's books (Bhakti Books, later to be known as Palace Publishing).
-He traveled to India four times, including one trip to Mayapur, near Navadvipa in West Bengal, for the 1986 festival commemorating the quincentennial of Chaitanya Mahaprabhu's appearance.

 Returning to the accordion

 Later Doktorski served as the Minister of Music (principal organist, choirmaster, orchestra director and composer-in-residence) during the New Vrindaban "City of God" interfaith era from 1986 until 1993.
 He composed music and performed for the three daily temple services (5 a.m., noon, and 7 p.m.)
 During this time, at the request of his guru, he picked up his accordion again after many years, and began playing it during the evening services.
 The accordion was a hit and several monks asked him to teach them how to play.

 He formed and directed an accordion orchestra which gave their debut performance at the Wheeling City of Lights parade on November 17, 1989.
 This accordion ensemble won trophies at the American Accordion Musicological Society convention (King of Prussia, Pennsylvania, March 1990), the American Accordionists Association convention (Washington D.C., July 1990), and the Accordion Teacher's Guild 50th Anniversary Celebration (Kansas City, Missouri, August 1990).
 Doktorski himself won first place in the American Accordion Musicological Society virtuoso solo competition.

 In 1990, the American composer Alan Hovhaness composed a brief work entitled Hymn for Doktorski, which Doktorski recorded on his 2005 CD Classical Accordion Recital.
 This CD was selected for admission into the collection of The Alan Hovhaness International Research Centre in Yerevan, Armenia.

 In October 1993, Doktorski abandoned his service at the New Vrindaban Community when he became convinced about allegations regarding his guru's inappropriate sexual conduct with young men.
 Doktorski participated in the grassroots movement which questioned Bhaktipada's qualifications for leadership, and eventually recommended returning New Vrindaban to the temple worship style as advocated by the ISKCON founder and acharya, Swami Prabhupada.

-Doktorski left the community in April 1994, and moved to Pittsburgh, Pennsylvania, where he was awarded a Graduate Assistantship at Duquesne University.
+Doktorski left the community in April 1994, and moved to Pittsburgh, Pennsylvania, where he was awarded a graduate assistantship at Duquesne University.
 He received a Master of Music degree with a major in composition in 1997.
 From 1997 to 2015 he served on the faculty of the City Music Center of Duquesne University Mary Pappert School of Music.